catarinacarreiro/first-person-view-attempt/README.md

 # first-person-view-attempt

-An attempt at learning how to make first person view commands on Unity
+This project is mn attempt at learning how to make first person view commands on Unity.
+I followed Brackey's tutorials on Level Creation using ProBuilder and ProGrids, and on First Person View.